Quick Answer

 Pumpkins, tea lights, newspaper, and a few bags of fun-size chocolate.
 You are looking at under fifty pounds for materials that can drive a full afternoon of covers.

-The Halloween party night
+The adult Halloween party night

 If it does suit you: